rodrigoalvesvieira/old-blog/_posts/2012-05-14-caching-javascript-loops.md

 JavaScript lets you cache <span class="small_code">for</span> loops in a simple way.

 Let's think of a scenario, in which we have a great many <span class="small_code">&lt;li&gt;</span> tags representing car models in our documents.
 Each of these elements have a HTML5 <span class="small_code">data-name</span> attribute that contains the model name of the vehicle.
-In the following algorithm we iterate over all <span class="small_code">&lt;li&gt;</span> on the document, fetching their model names and storing it in an array of names, defined blank, before the loop:
+In the following code we iterate over all <span class="small_code">&lt;li&gt;</span>s on the document, fetching their model names and storing it in an array of names, defined blank, before the loop:

 {% highlight js %}